Azure/fta-internalbusinessapps/appmodernization/containers-on-service-fabric/articles/containers-on-service-fabric-with-compose.md

 ![Screenshot](media/containers-on-service-fabric-with-compose/sf-compose033.png)

 ![Screenshot](media/containers-on-service-fabric-with-compose/sf-compose034.png)
-> Please allow some minutes for the nodes to be ready since this is the first deployment to these nodes and the image is pretty large.
+> **Note:** Please allow some minutes for the nodes to be ready since this is the first deployment to these nodes and the image is pretty large.
 Every node has its own image repository so deployment times may change depending on whether layers already exist in the node or not.

 > If you see the application status changing to error please validate the node status.
 It may simply be because your download is taking to long.
 If that is the case there is no action needed on your side other than waiting.

 ![Screenshot](media/containers-on-service-fabric-with-compose/sf-compose035.png)

-> A **best practice** for this scenario where images are very large would be to pull the images in every node prior to deployment.
+> **Note:** A **best practice** for this scenario where images are very large would be to pull the images in every node prior to deployment.

 7. Access the application externally once the deployment ends.
 During the walkthrough we configured the external load balancer to expose port 80 and we did the same when deployment the images for Contoso.Expenses.Web.
 Go to your Public IP Address Configuration in Azure and navigate to specified DNS name label (e.g. http://composeapps-sf.westeurope.cloudapp.azure.com)